johnmiddleton12/storage-dapp/README.md

 ### To-Do

 - [ ] Finish Implementing the Upload Functionality
-- [ ] Fix upload functionality for extremely small files
+- [ ] Fix upload functionality for extremely small files - currently, uploading cuts off trailing bytes
 - [ ] Add more file types in viewer on download page
+- [ ] Add check for when file chunks are uploaded - on-chain or off-chain
 - [ ] Add Visualization of the File Structure on-chain (using 2d array)
 - [ ] Add Testing
 - [ ] Add Code Documentation